 Mary Ann Walsh, of Walsh Capitol Consulting, has been retained to represent the HSCG in Washington, DC.
 Part of our strategy has included several visits to DC to meet with Members of Congress who are, will be, or could be active players in any future legislation.
 Our goal is to educate them on the issues facing our industry and our position regarding potential cosmetic legislation.

-The HSCG considers that it is likely that new cosmetic legislation will be introduced sometime in 2013.
-In order to accomodate the many handcrafted soap and cosmetic microbusiness, our position is that the following provisions should be included in any new cosmetic legislation:
+The HSCG considers that it is likely that new cosmetic legislation will be introduced.
+In order to accomodate the many handcrafted soap and cosmetic business, our position is that the following provisions should be included in any new cosmetic legislation:

 Regulations are the implementation of any legislation passed by Congress and approved into law.
 The process for implementing new regulations or changing existing regulations is lengthy and detailed and has many opportunities for input from concerned parties.
 The HSCG monitors potential regulation changes or implementations and provides input when needed to ensure that the needs of our industry are addressed.